NCERT Class 10 Science Chapter 4 Notes Carbon and its Compounds- Download PDF Notes

 Allotropes of Carbon

-Diamond: In a diamond, every carbon atom is bonded to another four carbon atoms, giving rise to a rigid three-dimensional structure.
+Diamond: In a diamond, every carbon atom is bonded to four other carbon atoms, giving rise to a rigid three-dimensional structure.

 Graphite: In graphite, every carbon atom is bonded to three other carbon atoms in the same plane, giving rise to a hexagonal array.